uclh-criu/miade-datasets/model_files/uclh_trial_2023/README_problems.txt

 (Currently not extracting laterality)

 cdb_problems.csv upated 11 Oct 2024 to capitalise acronyms, exclude events and non-included findings, and also require disambiguation (name_status = 'N') for two and three character concepts.
+Paragraph chunking regex updated on 24 Jan 2025 to include an additional version ('relevant issues') used in some ward round notes.